Hanseatic League and the Crane in Gdansk.

 The Crane in Gdansk is one of the most famous symbols of Gdańsk and Hanseatic League heritage.

-Gdansk Old Town is one of the best examples of hanseatic cities.
+Gdansk Old Town is one of the best examples of hanseatic cities in Baltic Sea region.
 From 1361 or 1363 Gdansk was Hanseatic League member.

 Hanseatic League became one of the most powerfull players in Northern Europe in 14th century.
 Hansa was able to control the commercial axis connecting the East and the West, from Novgorod to Bruges and London.
 Anglo-Hanseatic War and Dano-Hanseatic War were the most significant military conflits between confederation of market towns and European kingdoms.
 Gdansk or Danzig was the central point of the Hanseatic network in Northern Europe.